 United States International University in Nairobi, Kenya

-The only university in Kenya with dual accreditation from the United States and Kenya, United States International University was founded in 1969 and has now grown to be the largest private secular university in East Africa, with a student population of 2300.
-Undergraduate programs include international relations, journalism, psychology, business administration, information systems and technology, and international business.
-All courses are taught in English.
+Founded in 1969 and the only university in Kenya with dual accreditation from the United States and Kenya, United States International University (USIU) has grown to become the largest private secular university in East Africa, with a student population of 5,300.
+About 15 percent of the student population comes from 56 different countries.

-Junior or Senior standing.
-GPA 3.0 preferred.
+Junior or senior standing; GPA 3.0 preferred.

 During the first few weeks of the fall semester at USIU there is a drop/add period for classes.
 If your final schedule is different from the Pre-Study Abroad Credit Transfer Approval form, you MUST email the Office of International Programs with your final course list.